phamlauren/w4156-describe-that/README.md

 [Link](https://youtu.be/_Xu9e_M3s20) to project pitch given on February 25, 2021.

 1. Running DescribeThat! locally
+2. Running Cucumber and RSpec tests locally
-2. Overview
+3. Overview
-3. User stories
+4. User stories
-4. Plans for proj-iter-2
+5. Plans for proj-iter-2

 ## 1. Running DescribeThat! locally
 To the TAs: we are hoping that you don't have to run the application locally for ease on both of our parts.
 In particular, we use the YouTube API, Google TTS API, and AWS SDK to connect to an S3 bucket set up on Vishnu's server with various credentials that are not committed to this repo.
 However, if you want to run the application locally and haven't received those credentials from us already, please let us know and we will get them to you in a secure way.
 (We should have already submitted them in a file on Courseworks.)